pschriner/additional_site_conditions/README.md

 Additional site conditions for the site yml.

+## Installation

+Simply install the extension with Composer or the Extension Manager.

+`composer require pschriner/additional-site-conditions`

+## Usage

-Currently implemented:
+Currently implemented.

 ## indpEnv.get

 Use to get the value of a GeneralUtility::getIndpEnv() call.

 This is useful e.g. if a site is called by a different hostname in a local context and can't resolve it's true hostname.

 ### Usage: